gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/terraform/terraform-13/index.md

----
-pagination_label: Update to Terraform 13
+# Update to Terraform 13
----

-# Intro

 This guide will walk you through how to update the [Gruntwork Reference Architecture](https://gruntwork.io/reference-architecture/) and any code that depends on the